What is Hypnosis? Exploring the Science, Applications and Benefits

 Citation: American Psychological Association (APA)

 3. National Institutes of Health (NIH) Support: The National Institutes of Health acknowledges hypnosis as a valuable complementary and alternative medicine practice.
-Through funding and support, the NIH has contributed to research on hypnosis, particularly in pain management and behavioral health.
+Through funding and support, the NIH has contributed to research on hypnosis, particularly in pain management and behavioural health.
 Their endorsement reinforces the scientific underpinnings of hypnosis and its efficacy in various contexts.

 Citation: Hypnosis. (n.d.).
 NCCIH